flimflam-austin/hugo-cms-test/content/quick_reads/20201230-new-years-resolutions/index.md

 cards:
   - order: 0
     useCheckmark: false
-    body: |-
+    body: >-
-      # New Year’s Resolutions

-      At least half of America will reportedly make ’em.
+      <div><h1>New Year’s Resolutions</h1><p>At least half of America will

-      Research suggests real benefit even if you break ’em…
+      reportedly make ’em.</p><p>Research suggests real benefit even if you break ’em…</p></div>
     _key: 14f907e85e79
   - order: 1
     useCheckmark: false
-    body: "> “Resolutions deserve a little more respect.”\n\nUniversity of Scranton researcher\_John Norcross who's conducted studies\_of New Year's resolution-makers and those who set personal goals *without* formal New Year's resolutions.
-60% of resolution-makers fail by six months, *BUT* resolution-makers are ten times more likely to make life changes than non-resolution-makers."
+    body: "<div><blockquote>“Resolutions deserve a little more respect.”</blockquote><p>University of Scranton researcher\_John Norcross who's conducted studies\_of New Year's resolution-makers and those who set personal goals *without* formal New Year's resolutions.
+60% of resolution-makers fail by six months, *BUT* resolution-makers are ten times more likely to make life changes than non-resolution-makers.</p></div>"
     _key: 33b5d4b9c060
   - order: 2
     useCheckmark: false
     body: >-
-      > “Now is the accepted time to make your regular annual good resolutions.
+      <div><blockquote>“Now is the accepted time to make your regular annual
-      Next week you can begin paving hell with them as usual.”

-      Famed American author Mark Twain in 1863.
-First mention of actual "resolutions" tied to the holiday in America appeared in a 1813 Boston newspaper and New Year's resolutions were commonplace by the mid 1800s.
+      good resolutions.
+Next week you can begin paving hell with them as usual.”<br><br>Famed American author Mark Twain in 1863.
+First mention of actual "resolutions" tied to the holiday in America appeared in a 1813 Boston newspaper and New Year's resolutions were commonplace by the mid 1800s.</blockquote><p><br></p></div>
     _key: 4006a5001251
   - order: 3
     useCheckmark: false
     body: >-
-      ## RESOLUTION ORIGINS

-      * Believed to date back 4,000 years ago to ancient Babylon, where people held a celebration at the start of the new farming year and made pledges to the gods for the coming year.

-      * Romans also marked the start of a new year; Julius Caesar began tradition of “new” year beginning in January.

-      * 1671 diary entry by a Scottish writer references “resolutions.”
+      <div><h2>RESOLUTION ORIGINS</h2><ul><li>Believed to date back 4,000 years
+      ago to ancient Babylon, where people held a celebration at the start of the new farming year and made pledges to the gods for the coming year.</li><li>Romans also marked the start of a new year; Julius Caesar began tradition of “new” year beginning in January.</li><li>1671 diary entry by a Scottish writer references “resolutions.”</li></ul></div>
     _key: 9e47cce4c872
   - order: 4
     useCheckmark: true
     body: >-
-      OUT WITH THE OLD, IN WITH THE NEW Have you been successful with New Year's resolutions in the past?
+      <div><p>OUT WITH THE OLD, IN WITH THE NEW Have you been successful with
+      New Year's resolutions in the past?
 Why or why not?
-Will you make one this year?
+Will you make one this year?</p><p></p></div>
     citation: VIEW SOURCES
     _key: 64bcee133c21